This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Contact your healthcare provider if:

 - You have questions or concerns about your condition or care.

-The skin patches may not need to be treated if they do not cause symptoms.
+The skin patches may not need treatment if they do not cause symptoms.
 Patches often fade when the cause of AN is treated.
-Your healthcare provider may stop or change a medicine you take if it is causing your symptoms.
+Your healthcare provider may stop or change your medicine if it is causing AN.
 You may need to lose weight.
 You may also need any of the following:

 - Topical cream or gel medicines may be prescribed.
 These medicines may make the patches lighter or softer.
-The medicines may contain ammonium lactate or tretinoin.
 You may also be given antibiotic cream or soap to use on your skin.
-Bleaching agents such as hydroquinone may also be used on your skin.

 - Laser therapy may be used to treat thick skin.

 - Reach or maintain a healthy weight.
 AN skin patches often clear up after weight loss.
 Your healthcare provider can help you create a safe weight loss plan if you are overweight.

 - Eat healthy foods.
 Healthy foods can help control your blood sugar levels.
 Examples of healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Your healthcare provider or dietitian can help you create a healthy meal plan.

 - Exercise regularly.
 Exercise can help control your blood sugar level.
 Exercise can also help you manage your weight or lose weight.
 Try to get at least 30 minutes of exercise every day on most days of the week, or as directed.

 - Use gentle skin care products.
 Some skin care products can irritate your skin and make AN worse.
 Ask your healthcare provider which skin care products you should use.
 He or she may also be able to prescribe or recommend soaps if the patches have an odor.